signalwire-community/react/README.md

 ![@signalwire-community/react](https://img.shields.io/npm/v/@signalwire-community/react)

-Collection of unofficial React packages for [SignalWire](https://signalwire.com).
+Collection of unofficial React components and tools for [SignalWire](https://signalwire.com).

+> ⚠️ Disclaimer:
+>
+> The libraries in this repository are NOT supported by SignalWire.
+SignalWire will _not_ answer support questions about the code in this repository, and is not responsible for fixing issues.

 ## Install